 - You will need a platform to handle sales and distribution of your music—either a website of your own, or one of the self-publishing platforms mentioned below.

 How to get started: the easiest way to get started with self-publishing is to use a platform that will handle the sales and distribution of your sheet music in exchange for a portion of each sale.
-A few that you might explore:
+A few of the largest self-publishing platforms that you might explore:

-- SMP Press (the self-publishing division of Sheet Music Plus)
+- ArrangeMe (the self-publishing division of music publisher Hal Leonard)

 - J.W.
 Pepper My Score (the self-publishing division of music retailer J.W.
 Pepper)